Ian Fleming: Post-war

 Upon Fleming's demobilisation in May 1945, he became the foreign manager in the Kemsley newspaper group, which at the time owned The Sunday Times.
 In this role he oversaw the paper's worldwide network of correspondents.
 His contract allowed him to take three months' holiday every winter, which he took in Jamaica.
 Fleming worked full-time for the paper until December 1959, but continued to write articles and attend the Tuesday weekly meetings until at least 1961.

-After Ann Charteris's first husband died in the war, she expected to marry Fleming, but he decided to remain a bachelor.
+After Anne Charteris's first husband died in the war, she expected to marry Fleming, but he decided to remain a bachelor.
 On 28 June 1945, she married the second Viscount Rothermere.
 Nevertheless, Charteris continued her affair with Fleming, travelling to Jamaica to see him under the pretext of visiting his friend and neighbour Noël Coward.
 In 1948 she gave birth to Fleming's daughter, Mary, who was stillborn.
 Rothermere divorced Charteris in 1951 because of her relationship with Fleming, and the couple married on 24 March 1952 in Jamaica, a few months before their son Caspar was born in August.
 Both Fleming and Ann had affairs during their marriage, she with Hugh Gaitskell, the Leader of the Labour Party and Leader of the Opposition.
 Fleming had a long-term affair in Jamaica with one of his neighbours, Blanche Blackwell, the mother of Chris Blackwell of Island Records.

 Fleming was also friends with British Prime Minister Anthony Eden whom he allowed to stay at Goldeneye in late November 1953 due to Eden's deteriorating health.